Dick Clay

 Richard Harold Clay (born 6 March 1945) is a former Australian rules footballer who played for the Richmond Football Club in the Victorian Football League (VFL).

 Renowned for his versatility, aerial strength and prodigious field kicking, Clay played a key role during one of the most successful eras in Richmond's history, playing in four VFL premierships under Tom Hafey.
-He was recognized for his achievements with induction into the club's Hall of Fame in 2002 and being named on the wing in Richmond's Team of the Century.
+He was recognised for his achievements with induction into the club's Hall of Fame in 2002 and being named on the wing in Richmond's Team of the Century.

 Playing career

 Clay began playing football for Kyabram in the Goulburn Valley Football League (GVFL), from where he gained his nickname the 'Kyabram Kid'.
 Initially a forward flanker, he developed into a key player after growing 15 centimetres in six months.